 Ms. Thao analyzed that the biggest bottleneck is the institution, from documents to implementation.
 Even amending and removing bottlenecks also creates great challenges for business operations when there is a lack of comprehensiveness, each industry still fixes its own industry.

-How to remove the institution
+How to remove the system

 At the workshop, the research team of the Vietnam Institute for Economic and Policy Research (VEPR) proposed 6 groups of policies to achieve the highest growth scenario.
 “The recommendations are all aimed at promoting the business environment.
 After all, enterprises are the main growth drivers, so it is necessary to promote innovative and sustainable business for them,” Dr. Nguyen Quoc Viet, Deputy Director of VEPR, recommended.